The Four Meth Tests

 3) Laboratory Composite Test – This is the best available option for baseline testing in New Zealand today.
 The sample technician will take multiple individual samples on site.
 These samples are then individually sent to the laboratory for testing.
 The laboratory will then take a small portion of each sample and combine it to give a composite result.
 The laboratory will then keep the remainder of each individual sample in “a clean environment” for 30 days.
 This means that if there is a failed result from the composite test, the laboratory can then simply perform individual testing on the samples that it is already holding.
 This not only significantly reduces the timeframe around secondary testing, it also significantly reduces the costs involved.
 As far as we can ascertain, Active Testing Solutions is the only company in New Zealand that offers Laboratory Composite Testing as a baseline test.

 4) Individual Laboratory Test – This is the highest standard of test currently available in New Zealand.
 Individual samples are taken on site and sent to the laboratory for testing.
-The laboratory individually tests each sample for methamphetamine contamination.
+The laboratory individually tests each sample for meth contamination.
 This allows you to ascertain the specific levels of contamination for each area tested.
 This test is used when there is reason to believe that a property may be contaminated or when one of the first three testing options has produced a failed result.

 So there you have it, a break down of the most common tests currently available in New Zealand.
 As we are committed to GOLD STANDARD testing, we currently only offer option three – Laboratory Composite Testing and option four – Individual Laboratory Testing.
 As always all of our tests have a guaranteed three business day turnaround time at no extra charge.
 If you would like to know more then feel free to give us a call on 0800 005 321.